orientechnologies/orientdb-docs/security/OrientDB-Security-Guide.md

 For more information: [OrientDB Auditing](../ee/Auditing.md)

 **SECURITY RECOMMENDATION**: Enable the auditing capability.

+### Validate Plug-Ins ###
+Since OrientDB supports both static and dynamic plug-ins, which have total access to the entire system, it is recommended to validate the installed plug-ins for authenticity and to limit write access to the *plugins* directory.

+**SECURITY RECOMMENDATION**: Validate installed plug-ins.

 ## Data Protection and Privacy ##
 See [SAP Enterprise OrientDB Data Protection and Privacy Approach for Products](SAP-Enterprise-OrientDB-DPP.md).